ishmeet-codes/ishmeet-codes.github.io/my_experience/readme.md

 ---

-My first three days at GNDEC have been an enlightening and transformative experience.
+My first four days at GNDEC have been an enlightening and transformative experience.
 The opportunities presented, the lessons learned, and the connections made have set a solid foundation for my journey at this esteemed institution.
 I'm eager to continue embracing every chance to grow, learn, and contribute to the vibrant community at GNDEC.